MS109 – Making the Most of Your Microscopy Mini Series

-This Mini Series is suitable for vets and veterinary nurses.
+This Mini Series is suitable for vets in general small animal practice.

 - Join Roger Powell MA VetMB DipRCPath Diplomate ACVP FRCPath MRCVS for three 2-hour online sessions and make the most of your practice lab!

-- Expert top tips on skin pathology, fluid analysis and haematology
+- Expert top tips on skin pathology, cytology, fluid analysis and haematology

 - Comprehensive notes to downloaded

 - Self-assessment quizzes to ‘release’ your 8 hours CPD certification (don’t worry, you can take them more than once if you don’t quite hit the mark first time)